apsk14/semantic_scene_representations/README.md

     --config_filepath "path to config_train_chair.yml" \
-    --model_type linear \ # specify the semantic predictor type ('linear' regressor or 1 layer 'MLP') --log_dir srnlinear \ # where to save out the learned linear coefficients --checkpoint_path "path to pretrained vanilla srn" \ # pretrained SRN which is to be updated --img_sidelengths 128  --batch_size_per_img_sidelength 4  --max_steps_per_img_sidelength 5000 \
+    --model_type linear \ # specify the semantic predictor type ('linear' regressor or 1 layer 'MLP') --log_dir srnlinear \ # where to save out the learned linear coefficients --checkpoint_path "path to pretrained vanilla srn" \ # pretrained SRN from step 1 which is to be updated --img_sidelengths 128  --batch_size_per_img_sidelength 4  --max_steps_per_img_sidelength 5000 \
     --steps_til_ckpt 500 \ # how often to checkpoint
     --max_num_instances_train 10 \ # number of chair instances to use